-The primary motivation for sampling four-coupled EnKF estimators in the MIEnKF estimator is that the coupling may lead to a substantial variance reduction, thus improving the efficiency of the sampling method.
-Similar to the setting of multilevel Monte Carlo estimators, the tractability of~\eqref{eq:MIestimator} is optimized through careful selection of the index set $\cI$ and the number of samples $M_{\fell}$.
-This can be achieved by solving a constrained optimization problem using the knapsack algorithm~\cite{abdo2016,abdo2018}.
+The primary motivation for sampling four-coupled EnKF estimators in the MIEnKF estimator is that it leads to a substantial variance reduction that improves the tractability of the sampling method.
+Similar to multilevel Monte Carlo estimators, the tractability of~\eqref{eq:MIestimator} is optimized through careful selection of the index set $\cI$ and the number of samples $M_{\fell}$.
+Provided that convergence rates for the multi-index hierarchy are available or approximable, this can be achieved by solving a constrained optimization problem~\cite{abdo2016,abdo2018}.

-\subsubsection{Four-coupled EnKF estimators}
+\subsection{Four-coupled EnKF estimators}